WiFisunset/A-Frame-Location-Component/README.md

 	event-set__3="_event: location(-10 1 1); _target: #boxColor; visible: true; color: red"

-My knowledge of Javascript is at an intermediate level, so if anyone wants to jump in to help complete this component then by all means jump right on in :D!
+My knowledge of Javascript is at an intermediate level to be honest, so I'm still on a learning curve.

+If anyone wants to jump in to help complete this component then by all means jump right on in :D!